roychen-arm/Hello_RTX5_AVH/README.md

-# Blinky with FreeRTOS project
+# Blinky with Keil RTX5 project

 This is the simple CMSIS-RTOS2 Keil RTX5 based example for ARM 'Cortex-M3 DesignStart' device using Arm Virtual Hardware.